 The How to Train Your Dragon films have always impressed me.
-Taking place in an exciting fantasy world setting, this is an animated family franchise willing to mature its characters alongside the viewers.
-We’ve seen the protagonist, Hiccup (Jay Baruchel), and his Night Fury dragon, Toothless, grow up together since 2010 and, in that time, they’ve done a lot beyond ending the long-waged war between Vikings and dragons.
+In addition to taking place in an exciting fantasy world setting, this is an animated family franchise willing to mature its characters alongside the viewers.
+We’ve seen protagonist Hiccup (Jay Baruchel), and his Night Fury Toothless grow up together since 2010 and, in that time, they’ve done a lot beyond ending the long-waged war between vikings and dragons.

 How to Train Your Dragon: The Hidden World is a solid film whose story, as much as I hate to admit it, lacks ambition.
 It’s a simple tale of escaping adversaries and creating a new home before the dragon-hunters and warlords can do further harm.
 Apart from Grimmel’s moments of sinister glee while dragon hunting, neither he nor the other Viking antagonists are written with depth in mind.
 They mainly exist to put our heroes on the run and later serve as a “big bad” for the climax.
 The real “enemy”, in a non-tangible sense, is the growing rift between Hiccup and Toothless.
 Not an aversive rift by any means, but one that suggests the two are forging paths independently of each other’s company.